 In the next year (and beyond), we’ll witness many new VR and AR applications in healthcare.
 These technologies transcend the short shelf life of many digital health trends, as they present tangible long-term benefits for medical professionals and patients, which can save time and money, and improve overall patient care.

 Companies like Oxford VR and Karuna Labs are leading a mission to help people who have chronic pain and mental illness — both of which were health problems long before the pandemic lockdown.

 VR is still a developing technology.
 As it continues to advance, its capabilities herald exciting developments for areas like preventive healthcare, rehabilitation, and cancer therapy.

-The technology behind telemedicine, IoT devices, and healthcare apps didn’t appear in 2020 — we’ve had it for years.
-But it took the COVID-19 pandemic to push healthcare forward, and for health institutions, providers, and patients to embrace digital health trends and new technology.
+The technology behind telemedicine, IoT devices, and healthcare apps didn’t just start appearing in response to the pandemic — we’ve had it for years.
+But it took the pandemic to push healthcare forward, and for health institutions, providers, and patients to embrace digital health trends and new technology.

 With remote services, IoT devices, and accelerated research and development practices now in full swing, providers and patients now understand the value of digital health services.
 Funding and investment activity shows that others see the value in digital health trends, too.

 Total funding for digital health initiatives hit an all-time high of $26.5 billion in 2020, with the COVID-19 pandemic catalyzing investment growth.
 Funding for telemedicine alone hit $4.3 billion.
 And In 2020, six digital health companies raised over $6 billion on their IPOs.
 (In 2021, we can expect more companies to go public as digital health trends present new technologies for investors).